What Contact Tracing Tells Us About Cluster Spread Of The Coronavirus And Protests

-As the U.S. begins to open back up, coronavirus clusters — where multiple people contract the disease at the same event or location — are popping up all over the country.
-And, despite drawing massive crowds, anti-police protests in Washington State weren't among those clusters.
+As the U.S. begins to open back up, coronavirus clusters — where multiple people contract the COVID-19 at the same event or location — are popping up all over the country.
+And despite drawing massive crowds, anti-police protests in Washington state weren't among those clusters.

-For the clusters that have popped up, Lautenbach says the state has been using contact tracing to learn more about they're contributing to the spread.
-For instance, they found that 14 cases were associated with a 100-150-person party in early June.
+For the clusters that have popped up, Lautenbach says the state has been using contact tracing to learn more about how they're contributing to the spread.
+For instance, they found that 14 cases were associated with a party of 100 to 150 people in early June.
 Subsequently, 15 more cases were associated with the original 14.

 But protests just aren't spreading the disease in the same way, Lautenbach says.